Cardiff: Economy

 The 26-storey Bridge Street Exchange, at 85 m in height, is the tallest building in Cardiff.

 Cardiff today is the main finance and business services centre in Wales, with strong representation of finance and business services in the local economy.
 This sector, combined with the public administration, education and health sectors, have accounted for about 75% of Cardiff's economic growth since 1991.
 The city was recently placed seventh overall in the top 50 European cities in the fDI 2008 Cities of the Future list published by the fDi magazine, and ranked seventh in terms of attracting foreign investment.
 Notable companies such as Legal & General, Admiral Insurance, HBOS, Zurich, ING Direct, The AA, Principality Building Society, 118118, British Gas, Brains, SWALEC Energy and BT, all operate large national or regional headquarters and contact centres in the city, some of them based in Cardiff's office towers such as Capital Tower and Brunel House.
 Other major employers include NHS Wales and the Senedd.
 On 1 March 2004, Cardiff was granted Fairtrade City status.

 Cardiff is one of the most popular tourist destinations in the United Kingdom, receiving 18.3 million visitors in 2010 and generating £852 million for the city's economy.
-One result is that one in five employees in Cardiff is based in the distribution, hotels and restaurants sector, highlighting the growing retail and tourism industries in the city.
+One result is that one in five employees in Cardiff are based in the distribution, hotels and restaurants sector, highlighting the growing retail and tourism industries in the city.
 The city has many hotels of varying sizes and standards, providing almost 9,000 available beds.